Skip to content

 Alexander Nevsky Cathedral

 The cathedral is open daily 07:00-19:00 with no closing day, and entry is free (a donation box sits by the door).
-What costs a few euros is the crypt museum downstairs, one of the best collections of Orthodox icons in the country, spanning the medieval period to the 19th century.
-The crypt keeps its own shorter hours (roughly Tuesday to Sunday, closed Mondays and public holidays) and charges a small ticket, so check the desk on the day.
+The one thing that isn’t free is the crypt museum downstairs, run as a branch of the National Gallery: one of the best collections of Orthodox icons in the country, spanning the medieval period to the 19th century, for 10 euro (4 euro discounted for pensioners, over-65s and students, 2 euro on Thursdays).
+The crypt keeps its own shorter hours (roughly Tuesday to Sunday, closed Mondays and public holidays), so check the desk on the day.
 Outside, the open-air icon and antiques market on the square is the spot for old prints, Soviet pins, and hand-painted souvenirs.

 Cover your shoulders and knees, keep your voice down if a service is on, and note that photography inside is sometimes restricted or carries a small fee.